Thunderbirds Are Go: Soundtrack and home video

-A re-recorded version of the score was released as a vinyl record by United Artists in 1967 and Silva Screen Records in 1987.
+A re-recorded version of the score was released on vinyl by UA in 1967 and Silva Screen Records in 1987.
 It was subsequently released on CD in 1990 with a re-release by EMI two years later.
 In 2014, the original soundtrack recordings for Thunderbirds are Go and Thunderbird 6 were released by La-La Land Records as a limited-edition CD.

 Thunderbirds Are Go was first released on DVD in 2001, in Regions 2 and 4, by MGM.
 In 2004, an "International Rescue Edition" was released; this was also available in Region 1 and was marketed both separately and as a box set with Thunderbird 6.
 In 2014, Twilight Time (through its sub-licensing deal with MGM) released both films as a double feature Blu-ray set, limited to 3,000 copies and available only from the Screen Archives Entertainment website.
 This set was re-released by Kino Lorber in 2017.